stephenhky/PyShortTextCategorization/docs/install.rst

 PIP
 ---

-Package `shorttext` runs in Python 2.7, 3.5, 3.6, and 3.7.
-However, for Python 3.7, the backend
-of keras_ cannot be Tensorflow_.
+Package `shorttext` runs in Python 3.6, 3.7, and 3.8.
+However, for Python>=3.7, the backend of keras_ cannot be Tensorflow_.

 To install the package in Linux or OS X, enter the following in the console: